 - Grade Point Average of 2.7, overall and in accounting courses

 - Graduate Management Admission Test (GMAT) score of 450, with minimum scores of 18 on the verbal component and 26 on the quantitative component

 - An equivalent Graduate Record Examination (GRE) General Test will be accepted.

 - Students with a GPA of 3.0, overall and in accounting, from an AACSB accredited school, do not have to take the GMAT or GRE.

 - For students whose first language is not English, a TOEFL (Test of English as a Second Language) score of 550 on the paper version, 213 on the computerized version, or 79 on the iBT,

+The MAcc program can be started in any semester (fall, spring, or summer).
+Students may apply after completing the undergraduate degree or during their senior year of undergraduate work.
 All application materials must be submitted to UCA at least 2 weeks prior to the beginning of the semester in which a student plans to attend.